-The club, through the initiative of Ronice Goebel, has since 2011 invited an overseas coach for the winter season to assist with club (junior & adult) and school coaching.
-The club and the Victorian Junior XC Ski Team fund the coaches airfare to Australia who are billeted with local club families.
+The club, through the initiative of Ronice Goebel, has since 2011 invited an overseas coach for the winter season to assist with the club (junior & adult) and school coaching.
+The club and the Victorian Junior XC Ski Team fund the coach’s airfare to Australia who is billeted with local club families.
 This project has also provided a fantastic cultural exchange opportunity and the basis for many new international friendships.

 - 2011 — Veronique Beenen (Canada)

 - 2018 – Cambria McDermott (USA)

 - 2020 – None appointed due to the COVID-19 situation

 - 2021 – None appointed due to the COVID-19 situation